 I'm also showing you today how to make homemade hazelnut butter, which holds them together perfectly.....no need for egg substitutes!
 These cookies have an amazing soft, chewiness that is addicting...similar to the chewiness from an oatmeal cookie.

-The almond flour lends lots of moisture and texture.
+The ground up almonds lend a ton of moisture and texture.

 The hazelnut butter gives creaminess, moisture and intense flavor.